Girard, Kansas: Mining

 Carbon Creek was the location of the first mining camp of the county.
 No shafts were sunk at first, but several strip pits were opened.
 From the strip pits, slopes were run along the veins, and coal operations opened on a small scale.
-By 1877 perhaps one hundred miners were working along Carbon Creek, getting out coal.
+By 1877 perhaps one hundred miners were working along Carbon Creek, extracting coal.

-In the 1960s many of the mines closed.
-Today the landscape of southeastern Crawford County is covered with long strip mines now full of water and serving as fishing lakes & unfarmed wildlife habitat.
+In the 1960s, many of the mines closed.
+Today the landscape of southeastern Crawford County is covered with long strip mines now full of water and serving as fishing lakes and unfarmed wildlife habitat.
 The ruins of abandoned zinc and lead smelters can also be seen; many are Superfund sites polluted with the toxic remains of smelter operations.
-The economy that was driven by industrialized mining and smelting during the first half of the 20th century in the early 21st century is dominated by agriculture.
+The economy that was driven by industrialized mining and smelting during the first half of the 20th century and the early 21st century is dominated by agriculture.

-The Girard Public Library has several record books and other resources pertaining to mining operations in Southeast Kansas.

 Immigration

 With the growth of the mining industry in Crawford County, large numbers of immigrants from Southern Europe and the Balkans were brought in to work in the mines.
-These immigrants were more often adherents of Catholicism in contrast to the generally Protestant population previously in the county.
-At the time this created social tension but today Crawford county celebrates its South European heritage with the annual "Little Balkan Days" event.
+These immigrants were more often adherents of Catholicism, in contrast to the generally Protestant population previously residing in the county.
+At the time this created social tension, but today Crawford County celebrates its South European heritage with the annual "Little Balkan Days" event.

-To dig the coal, the city began a concentrated effort to attract coal miners from other areas of the United States and from the coal-producing nations of Europe.
-Overseas, broadsides were distributed along the Mediterranean, promising prosperity in the coal fields of southeast Kansas.
+To mine the coal, the city began a concentrated effort to attract coal miners from other areas of the United States and from the coal-producing nations of Europe.
+Overseas, broadsides were distributed along the Mediterranean, promising prosperity in the coal fields of southeastern Kansas.
 Steamship companies sent agents throughout Europe to recruit workers, underwriting one-way passage.
-From 1880 through 1915, huge waves of immigrants came to southeast Kansas.
+From 1880 through 1915, huge waves of immigrants came to southeastern Kansas.
 In all, over fifty nationalities came to mine coal and work in the area's smelters and other industries.